 What to Look For in Food for Pets with Liver Disease

-Vitamin E, zinc, SAM-e, milk thistle, and ursodiol are vitamins and supplements that may contribute to liver health.
+Vitamin E, zinc, SAM-e, milk thistle, and ursodiol are vitamins and supplements that may contribute to liver health, such as Denamarin or Denosyl.
 They can also improve the liver's antioxidant levels, leading to less inflammation.

 Vitamin K: In some cases of liver disease your dog or cat might be put on long-term antibiotic treatment designed to help the body cope with the byproducts of an altered liver metabolism.
 If this is the case, the vitamin K that is typically made by the body may be diminished.
 Since the liver depends on vitamin K for synthesis of the proteins that cause blood to clot, veterinarians sometimes recommend a vitamin K supplement be added to the diet, particularly if the patient is not eating vitamin K enriched commercial dog food.